jwhitham/spdif-bit-exactness-tools/fpga/README.md

 with Xilinx tools but I found that
 [Lattice iCEcube2](https://www.latticesemi.com/iCEcube2) was similar to Xilinx ISE as I remembered it from a decade ago, with essentially the same process and the same main features.
+Synopsis Synplify is used for synthesis, with Lattice-specific tools for place and route.
+I understand there are also some [open-source tools for this FPGA](https://clifford.at/icestorm) but I have not tried these out.

 Components and challenges